Dolenek/Portfolio-Site/Documentation/PROJECT_DOCUMENTATION.md

 - Focus states rely on Tailwind ring utilities for keyboard navigation visibility.
 - Copy-to-clipboard button announces status changes via text updates.
 - Hero art is decorative only; imagery elements are implemented as background divs/spans with no semantic burden.

+## SEO & Discoverability
+- `Seo` component (`src/components/common/Seo.tsx`) manages document head updates: canonical URLs, `hreflang` alternates, Open Graph/Twitter cards, robots directives, and the `<html lang>` attribute adapt to the active route and locale.
+- `siteMeta` (`src/data/siteMeta.ts`) centralises canonical origins, locale metadata (Czech default, English alternate), and the shared social preview image path used by the SEO helper.
+- `HomePage` and `AboutPage` mount `Seo` with locale-aware metadata plus JSON-LD (`Person`, `WebSite`, `WebPage`, `BreadcrumbList`) so search engines understand ownership, navigation, and contact calls-to-action.
+- Language toggles synchronise the `?lang=` query parameter (removed for Czech) so shareable URLs match the generated canonical/alternate tags and sitemap entries.
+- `public/robots.txt` and `public/sitemap.xml` advertise crawl rules and expose `cs`/`en` alternates for the home and about routes with `x-default` fallbacks.

 ## Extending the Project